nhsbsa-data-analytics/nhsbsaShinyR/inst/app/www/assets/markdown/mod_markdown_example.md

 ### Heading

-Headings from level two to four can be used.
-First level heading is reserved for the main title, so should never appear in markdown files.
+Headings from level one to four can be used.

 ```
+# H1
 ## H2
 ### H3
 #### H4
 ```

+# H1
 ## H2
 ### H3
 #### H4